-The 2014 Fiat 500 is undeniably chic and fun to drive, reviewers say, but its modestly powered base engine and cramped rear seats make rival subcompacts more attractive.
+The 2014 Fiat 500 is undeniably chic and fun to drive, auto writers say, but its modestly powered base engine and cramped rear seats make rival subcompacts more attractive.

 - “The Fiat 500 is hip, happening and a must-have for style-conscious city dwellers.
 Not as pricey as a Mini Cooper, but far more fun than a Toyota Yaris or Honda Fit, the 500 serves up a big dose of Italian attitude in a little body." -- Kelley Blue Book

 - "As endearing as the 500 is in many ways, it definitely has its share of flaws.
 But if you want a fun little economy car that even JLo wouldn't mind being seen in, the ambitious FIAT 500 is the best deal going.” -- AutoTrader

 - "Even the most basic Fiat 500 is brimming with European personality.
 All are fun to drive, with the Abarth being among the most engaging cars in its price class.
 We especially love that model's throaty exhaust." -- Consumer Guide (2013)

 - “Inside, front passengers are treated to a surprisingly spacious cabin that is adorned with plenty of contemporary niceties.
 Add to that a pleasantly lively driving experience and favorable fuel economy figures, and it's no wonder why the Fiat 500 is one of our top recommended coupes." -- Edmunds (2013)

 - "I found the car perfectly able, cleverly designed with fun touches, like the round headrests, and enjoyable to drive.
 It neither wowed me nor left me flat." -- Popular Mechanics (2012)